cellular-tracking-technologies/station-lcd-interface/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-* Quick summary
+* Software for managing the lcd display for the SensorStation.
-* Version
+* v0.1.0
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###

-* Summary of set up
+* Setup
+    * one
+    * two
 * Configuration

+sudo systemctl status station-lcd sudo i2cdetect -y 1 sudo systemctl stop station-lcd journalctl -r -u station-lcd

 * Dependencies
+    * babel-cli
+    * babel-preset-env
+    * lcdi2c
+    * node-fetch
-* Database configuration
+    * onoff
 * How to run tests
 * Deployment instructions